Why Quality Assurance Tester is An Exciting Career

 • Results, processes, and strategies analysis

-• It is beneficial to know programming languages such as JavaScript, Java, or Python and use it to create an automation suite and optimize testing efforts where possible
+• It is beneficial to know programming languages such as JavaScript, Java, or Python and use them to create an automation suite and optimize testing efforts where possible

 • Client communication and support from a quality assurance tester during the testing phase could make things much easier for both sides.
 A client receives direct support from an experienced tester who knows the product by heart.
-If needed, a client is also supported during the testing of a single feature and/or the testing of the completely developed product.
+If needed, a client is also supported while testing a single feature and/or the completely developed product.

 Sense of pride

 Quality assurance testers are usually part of the team dedicated to a specific project.
 They have an important role in website, application or software development.
-As quality assurance experts they support testing in all stages of a product life cycle, such as planning, analysis, development and post-launch activities.
+Quality assurance experts support testing in all stages of a product life cycle, such as planning, analysis, development and post-launch activities.
 Testers find and report bugs, performance issues as well as various visual discrepancies that can be determined by comparing results with technical documentation and specifications, wireframes and design.
-Following the test plan and strategy, they perform different kinds of testing including acceptance, functional, non-functional, and change related testing using various techniques.
-Some of the most used techniques include ad hoc and perspective based for reviews, and black box, white box and experience-based for testing.
+Following the test plan and strategy, they perform different kinds of testing using various techniques, including acceptance, functional, non-functional, and change-related testing.
+Some of the most used techniques include ad hoc and perspective-based for reviews, and black box, white box and experience-based for testing.

-It is vital that a final product corresponds to a certain level of usability and quality criteria established during the planning phase with all stakeholders.
-Every day when a customer uses a program, software or an app they can see the quality of the work and the company’s investment in testing.
-Testing brings many benefits that can be recognized by putting all parts together in forms of client and customer satisfaction, increased exposure and visibility, increased ROI, etc. It is a connected network of users and customers, vendors, and companies that benefit in different ways from a good quality product.
-Remember, buggy software or application leads to customer disappointment, increased need for tech support, increased purchase cancellation or refund requests and possible bad reviews.
-Regardless if a company uses Scrum, Agile or any other framework that suits best for a certain project, quality is the king – today more than ever.
+A final product must correspond to a certain level of usability and quality criteria established during the planning phase with all stakeholders.
+Every day, when a customer uses a program, software or app, they can see the quality of the work and the company’s investment in testing.
+Testing brings many benefits that can be recognized by combining all parts in the form of client and customer satisfaction, increased exposure and visibility, increased ROI, etc. It is a connected network of users and customers, vendors, and companies that benefit from a good quality product in different ways.
+Remember, buggy software or applications lead to customer disappointment, increased need for tech support, increased purchase cancellation or refund requests and possible bad reviews.
+Regardless of whether a company uses Scrum, Agile or any other framework that best suits a certain project, quality is king – today more than ever.

 Quality assurance tester